 There are many other differences found in the NES version, some due to general technical limitations.
 For example, only two enemies can be onscreen simultaneously due to the NES's abilities.
 Naturally, the stage design deviates from what was found in the original arcade version, including new areas, expanded sections, and completely new levels.

 After the NES version was released, Sega brought the game to their 8-bit platform as well.
-Due to the Sega Master System's slightly more powerful hardware, the Master System version has better graphics (with more colors), more enemies onscreen, and modes and levels that are very similar to the arcade version.
+Due to the Sega Master System's more powerful hardware, the Master System version has better graphics (with more colors), more enemies on-screen, and modes and levels that are very similar to the arcade version.

 Unlike the NES version of Double Dragon, the Sega Master System version retains the two-player cooperative mode found in the original arcade version.
-Although it doesn't include the head to head versus mode found in the NES game, Double Dragon on the Sega Master System does have one other feature not found in the NES or arcade versions; an unlimited amount of continues (except for the final level).
+Although it doesn't include the head-to-head versus mode found in the NES game, Double Dragon on the Sega Master System does have one other feature not found in the NES or arcade versions; an unlimited amount of continues (except for the final level).

-In 1992, Double Dragon was ported to the Sega Genesis.
+In 1992, Double Dragon was ported to the Sega Mega Drive/Genesis.
 This game was developed by Ballistic, and is very similar to the arcade release.
 Double Dragon on the Sega Genesis was criticized for one key aspect; its control.
 The game, according to fans and critics, makes it incredibly difficult to hit enemies, with small hit boxes and sloppy movement.

 The game has had three different handheld ports; Game Boy, Sega Game Gear, and Atari Lynx.
 The first of these three versions was released in 1990.
 The Game Boy version of Double Dragon is heavily influenced by the NES game, with similar level design, enemies, and overall graphical style.